Updated February 2021

 I mention this because, just like people love hearing their own names, influencers also love being praised for things they are proud of.
 Find some things they are proud of and highlight them… it’s almost the same as saying their name!

-Open the door to build an actual connection with influencers and you’ll more likely get an interested response.
+Open the door to building an actual connection with influencers and you’ll more likely get an interesting response.

 But what if I don’t hear back???

 This is the tricky part of the pitch.
 If you reach out via email, I recommend a tracker so you know, if and when, they’ve opened it.
 If you DM them via Instagram you can see when it’s seen.
 If your first attempt falls on deaf ears (or blind eyes I guess), you can follow up and let the influencers know you are still very interested in forging a mutually beneficial agreement.
 My rule of thumb is no more than 3, MAX.
 If by the third outreach you haven’t heard back, chances are they aren’t interested AND you wouldn’t want to work with someone who isn’t professional enough to acknowledge your inquiry anyway.

 I get that influencers can get busy!
 (That’s usually the excuse if they do reply much later into the campaign.)
 However, if you can take the time to look at 3 different attempts, you can reply with a simple “No thank you.”